robotics-upo/lightsfm/README.md

 # lightsfm

 A lightweight implementation of the Social Force Model for Social Local Navigation.
-It is based on the model proposed by Helbing and Molnar [1] and extended for social groups by Moussaid et Al. [2]:
+It is based on the initial model proposed by Helbing and Molnar [1] and extended for social groups by Moussaid et Al. [2][3]:

 - **[1]** Helbing, Dirk & Molnar, Peter.
 (1998). *Social Force Model for Pedestrian Dynamics*.
 Physical Review E. 51.
 10.1103/PhysRevE.51.4282.
+- **[2]** Moussaid M, Helbing D, Garnier S, Johansson A, Combe M, et al. (2009) Experimental study of the behavioural mechanisms underlying self-organization in human crowds.
+Proceedings of the Royal Society B: Biological Sciences 276: 2755–2762.
-- **[2]** Moussaïd, Mehdi & Perozo, Niriaska & Garnier, Simon & Helbing, Dirk & Theraulaz, Guy.
+- **[3]** Moussaïd, Mehdi & Perozo, Niriaska & Garnier, Simon & Helbing, Dirk & Theraulaz, Guy.
 (2010). *The Walking Behaviour of Pedestrian Social Groups and Its Impact on Crowd Dynamics*.
 PloS one.
 5. e10047.
 10.1371/journal.pone.0010047.

 The model consists on the definition of different attractive and repulsive forces that describe the local navigation behavior of pedestrians.